httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 escaped   = "\" ( DQUOTE / "\" )
 ~~~

-In HTTP/1 headers, strings are delimited with double quotes, using a backslash ("\\") to escape double quotes and backslashes.
+In textual HTTP headers, strings are delimited with double quotes, using a backslash ("\\") to escape double quotes and backslashes.
 For example:

 ~~~ example
 Example-StringHeader: "hello world"